pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.0.2/README.txt

 == Changelog ==

-= 1.0.3 =
-Added form caching for faster rendering and less requests

 = 1.0.2 =
-1. Fix a caching issue that was causing the most recently-used form to render on all posts/pages
-1. Extended API cache timeout
+Fix a caching issue that was causing the most recently-used form to render on all posts/pages Extended API cache timeout

 = 1.0.1 =
 Fix bug with form order in content